toru173/nomi-discord-python/README.md

 !['Double-click the Setup Script' Screenshot](./docs/images/readme/'Double-click%20the%20Setup%20Script'%20Screenshot.png)

-It will ask for the information it needs.
-Copy and paste for each piece of information when the script asks you for it.
+It will ask for the information it needs to start running your Nomi's Docker container.
+Copy and paste the information into the window when the script asks for it.

 !['Enter Nomi Information' Screenshot](./docs/images/readme/'Enter%20Nomi%20Information'%20Screenshot.png)

-When it is finished, it will create a configuration file named after your Nomi and a startup file.
-These are stored in the 'nomis' directory in your installation folder.
+When it is finished, it will create a configuration file and a startup file, both of which are named after your Nomi.
+These are stored in the 'nomis' folder.

 !['nomis Folder' Screenshot](./docs/images/readme/'nomis%20Folder'%20Screenshot.png)